Avignon, France. A city that looks as if it is straight out of a storybook.

 Visit the Avignon Cathedral

-Right next to the Papal Palace sits the marvelous Avignon Cathedral – another important point of interest and a must-see on your 3-day itinerary.
+Right next to the Papal Palace sits the marvelous Avignon Cathedral (known in French as Cathédrale Notre-Dame des Doms d’Avignon).
+This is another important point of interest and a must-see on your 3-day itinerary.

 Dating back to the 12th century this Cathedral in a Romanesque style is an impressive building which was also declared a UNESCO Heritage Site.